DogmaF/Cplus-Modules-for-SORTIE-ND/README.md

 Briefly, the classes implement single-tree and group cutting silviculture, and permit the user to set rough basal-area targets for different stem size classes (e.g. "cut 30% of size class A", etc.).
 The classes generally try to fulfill the goals described in Arii et al. 2008.
 The present work was performed at the Faculty of Forestry, University of Toronto (2007-2008) and presented during the 2009 meeting of the Ecological Society of America, in Albuquerque, NM.

 Please contact the repo owner for information.
+For information about the owner, see the file MFuller_CV.8.17.pdf

 Arii, K., J.P.
 Caspersen, T.A.
 Jones, and S.C.
 Thomas.
 2008.
 A selection harvesting algorithm for use in spatially explicit individual-based forest simulation models.
 Ecological Modelling **211**: 251-266.